bluesky/tiled/docs/source/explanations/structures.md

 * sparse --- a sparse array (i.e. an array which is mostly zeros)
 * table --- tabular data, as in [Apache Arrow](https://arrow.apache.org) or [pandas](https://pandas.pydata.org/)
+* bytes --- a special, "non-structure" family: an opaque sequence of bytes with no logical structure for Tiled to interpret.
+Useful as a fallback for externally registered binary files that do not fit any of the other families.

 ## How structure is encoded